ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 The result shows that of the two nodes (ks-master-0, and k8s-minion-0) in rack01, only k8s-minion-0 is available for these Pods.

-obs7 - add tolleration
+obs7 - add toleration
 ~~~~~~~~~~~~~~~~~~~~~~

-Repeat obs6 as obs7 but add a tolleration to the NoSchedule taint:
+Repeat obs6 as obs7 but add a toleration to the NoSchedule taint:

 .. container:: toggle

     .. container:: header

-        node select rack01, with Tolleration to Taint NoSchedule
+        node select rack01, with Toleration to Taint NoSchedule

     .. code:: yaml